New Charter School Application Coordinator

-The New Charter School Application for new charter schools has been released.
+The New Charter School Application for new charter schools will be released on September 4, 2018.
 The application and materials can be located on the Application Materials webpage.

-The Commission hosted a one-hour webinar on December 14, 2016 to provide interested groups with information about the New Charter School Application content and process, the expectations of the Commission, and a demonstration of the Online Submission Portal.
-The Commission also arranged four in-person orientations at various locations.
-The purpose of the full work-day orientation was to deepen understanding of the Commission’s expectations as articulated in the New Charter School Application, how applications will be evaluated, the purpose and format of public forums, and changes that have occurred to the New Charter School Application since the last cycle.
+The Commission has arranged four in-person orientations at various locations.
+The purpose of the full work-day orientation is to deepen understanding of the Commission’s expectations as articulated in the New Charter School Application, how applications will be evaluated, the purpose and format of public forums, and changes that have occurred to the New Charter School Application since the last cycle.

 Applicant Orientation Slides

-The applicant orientation slides for schools opening in the 2018-2019 school year that was prepared for the above orientations can be viewed at:
+The applicant orientation slides for schools opening in the 2020-2021 school year that was prepared for the above orientations will be available for viewing here..

 Notice of Intent (NOI)

-Applicants must submit proposals via the Commission’s online submission portal.
+Applicants must submit proposals via the Commission’s online submission portal, Epicenter.
 Once received, applications will be reviewed for completeness.
-Applicants must deliver hard copies of their proposal to Commission headquarters once their electronic proposal has been deemed complete.
-Completed proposals will be reviewed by state and national expert evaluators with expertise in the fields of student achievement/performance, school operations/governance, and finance.
+Applicants must deliver hard copies of their proposal to Commission office once their electronic proposal has been deemed complete.
+Completed proposals will be reviewed by state and national evaluators with expertise in the fields of student achievement/performance, school operations/governance, and finance.

 Please visit our Application Archive to view previously submitted proposals.

 Applicants who submit a completed proposal will be invited to an in-person Capacity Interview.
-The Capacity Interview is a chance for the applicant to demonstrate their team’s capacity to open a high-quality charter school, as well as answer specific questions about their proposal.
+The Capacity Interview is an opportunity for the applicant to demonstrate their team’s capacity to open a high-quality charter school, as well as answer specific questions about their proposal.
 The Capacity Interview is facilitated by the state and national expert evaluators reviewing the applicant’s proposal.